ahmadrazacdx/Sales-Data-Analysis/README.md

 6. **Time Series Forecasting** - Forecasting Sales for next quarter
 7. **Hypothesis Testing** – Conducting statistical tests to validate hypothesis.

-### Key Insights:
-- Products priced between $10 and $1000 are sold more frequently, while higher-priced products have fewer buyers.
-- Standard shipping mode (3-7 days) is preferred by most customers, contributing significantly to revenue.
-- California and New York lead in sales, with cities like New York, Los Angeles, and San Francisco showing the highest sales.
-- There is no significant correlation between delivery time and sales, but clustering around 4-day delivery is observed.
-- Technology products, especially phones are most profitable.

-## 📊 Data Visualizations
-- Sales distribution of sales by product category and sub-category.
-- Analysis of delivery times across various regions and customer segments.
-- Correlation heatmaps to uncover relationships between key variables.
-- Categorical charts for ship modes, regions, states, segment etc
-- Time Series analysis plots
-- SARIMA Model evaluation graphs

-## 🔍 Statistical Tests
-- **One-way ANOVA:** Tested sales differences across product categories.
-- **Two-sample t-test:** Compared sales between long-term and new customers.

 ## 🛠 Technologies Used
 - **Python**: Core programming language used for the analysis.
 - **Pandas**: Data manipulation and analysis.